danBhentschel/techio-practical-linq/markdowns/03_LinqConcepts/03_method_syntax.template.md

 # LINQ Concepts: Method syntax
 The other LINQ format is method syntax.
-The LINQ method syntax can do everything that query syntax can do, and more.
+LINQ method syntax can do everything that query syntax can do, and more.
 It's just a different way to format the instructions.

 ### Method syntax example
-Recall this example of query syntax:
+Recall this example of query syntax from the previous lesson:

 ```csharp
 //// EMBED: LinqCourseEmbeddedCode/LinqConcepts1.cs, LINQ query syntax
 ```

-This exact same instruction can be written in method syntax like this:
+This exact same instruction set can be written using method syntax like this:

 ```csharp
 //// EMBED: LinqCourseEmbeddedCode/LinqConcepts1.cs, LINQ method syntax
 ```

+> **NOTE:** The spaces, tabs, and linebreaks in these examples are just whitespace, used for formatting, and are not syntactically important.

 ### Advantages of method syntax

 I, personally, prefer method syntax over query syntax, and this is the format that will be used for the rest of this course.
-Here are some of the advantages of method syntax
+Here are some of the advantages of method syntax:

  - All query syntax is automatically converted to method syntax at compilation time
  - Not all LINQ methods can be utilized with query syntax